-The biogas plant runs only off cow waste; we do not grow crops to feed it.
-The methane captured is cleaned and compressed to run the engine which generates electricity.
-Once the gas is released after 28 days, the digestate is very good quality fertilizer that we use on our land.
+The biogas plant runs only off the methane produced by the cows.
+The methane is captured in the tower, cleaned and compressed and runs an engine which generates electricity.
+By 28 days all the gas has been released, the digestate is very good quality fertilizer that we use on our land.
 The bi-product from the engine is heat.
-A network of radiator pipes cools the engine, and we then use the hot water for washing the AMS (Automatic Milking System), dairy and heat the farmhouse.
-In the winter, the pipework frost proofs the milking area and cow sheds.
+A network of radiator pipes cools the engine, and we use the hot water for washing the AMS (Automatic Milking System), dairy and to heat the farmhouse.
+In the winter, the pipework frost-proofs the milking area and cow sheds.